restic/restic/doc/030_preparing_a_new_repo.rst

    Please note that knowledge of your password is required to access the repository.
    Losing your password means that your data is irrecoverably lost.

-The policy of new container created by restic can be changed using environment variable:
+The policy of the new container created by restic can be changed using environment variable:

 .. code-block:: console